Shorku/rhnet/README.md

    * `file`: loads images during training/evaluation from disk every time.
     Reduces RAM demands but creates I/O bottleneck
    * `cache`: loads images during training/evaluation from disk, but store already loaded images in RAM for all subsequent usages
+* `--store_sparse`: Compress images stored in RAM using their sparsity.
+Saves memory but adds compression-decompression overhead.
+DEFAULT: `False`.
+* `--parallel_preproc`: Perform assembly and augmentation of training examples in multiple CPU-threads.
+If set to 0 will settle to a number of threads equal to `batch_size`.
+DEFAULT: `0`.
+* `--timeout`: Introduce a delay (in seconds) between data generators initialization and the first generators' calls to syncronize their state at the epoch start.
+DEFAULT: `10`.
 * `--log_dir`: The directory to store logs.
 DEFAULT: `.`.
 * `--log_name`: Suffix for different log files.
 DEFAULT: `None`.
 * `--log_every`: Log performance every ... steps (for dllogger and custom